appwrite/pink/CONTRIBUTING.md

 Page load times are a key consideration for users of all browsers and device types.

-There are some general things we can do in front-end development:
+There are some general things we can do in front-end development to reduce load times:

 - Minimise HTTP requests
 - Minimise blocking – content should be readable before client side processing